“Whom have I in heaven but you?

 Psalm 73:25 (NIV)

-Recently I did the wedding of a lovely young couple.
+A few years ago I did the wedding of a lovely young couple.
 It seemed very obvious to me that they had eyes only for each other.
-They composed their own vows which I really appreciate.
+They composed their own vows—which I really appreciate.
 They made beautiful pledges to be faithful regardless of life’s alternatives.
 They promised to remain in the marriage until death parted them.
-Also there was delightful pageantry in the ceremony.

 Sometimes one of our children will come and ask if or how much we love them.
 It is so pleasant to tell them we love them with all our heart.
 We enjoy letting our loved ones know they are treasured by us.
 The language of love has many voices and we speak in so many ways of our devotion to our family and friends.

 Knowing all of this, our verse today might be puzzling to some people.
 The Psalmist seems to be saying that God is everything and family and friends are nothing.
 This thought runs counter to what we have just said above.
 How can we say to our family members we love them at the same time we say to God what our verse expresses.